 In other words, proceed thoughtfully with telework to avoid data security breaches.
 If hackers gain access to your systems, then various business accounts, employee Social Security numbers and much more could be at risk.

 Don’t be afraid to take a few days to figure out secure telework arrangements rather than jumping into them without a plan.
 Your business might lose money during these few days, but it stands to lose much more without a careful approach.
 Explain to your customers that you’re figuring out the best ways to continue serving them with a telework policy and that you’ll be back up by X date.

 As always, it’s important to keep employees looped in.
 Communicate with your workers, even if the news isn’t what anyone would like to hear.
 The unknown is scarier than the known, and one issue weighing heavily on employees’ minds is their health.

-1. Follow proper cleaning and disinfecting procedures.
+1. Follow proper cleaning and disinfecting procedures, and plan in case employees test positive.
 Prioritize regular disinfection of frequently touched surfaces and objects, including point-of-sale systems, doorknobs and handrails.